GordonChen19/CodeLab-Source-Code/README.md

 ## Features
 **Projects Directory** <br>
-First, create a 'Room Name' and type in 'What concept you would like to learn'.
-You may select the following computing languages to learn: Python, C, C++.
+First, create a 'Room Name' and type in 'What concept you would like to learn', for instance 'union find'.
+You can choose one of the following computing languages to code with: Python, C, C++.

 ![Projects Directory](Website/static/CodeLabProjects.png)

 <br>

 **Code Editor** <br>
-After creation of the room, you will be redirected to this page below.
-For instance, you are interested to learn the concept of <em>Union Find</em>.
-On the right, a description of <em>Union Find</em> will be given and a random question will be generated for students to answer on the IDE on the top left of the screen.
+Upon creating a room, you will be redirected to this page below.
+For instance, if you specified to learn about union find you would be directed to the respective page  <em>Union Find</em>.
+On the right, a description of <em>Union Find</em> will be given and a related question will be generated for students to answer on the IDE on the top left of the screen.
 <br>

-At the bottom left, our friendly Robo will help you out!
+At the bottom left, our friendly Robo will assist you with the problem!
 - Click on 'hints' to get help on the question you are working on
 - Click on 'solution' to check your answer
 - Click on 'code review' to determine how to improve your answer